uvsmtid/common-salt-states/docs/pillars/common/system_hosts/readme.md

 Dictionary `system_hosts` provides information about hosts participating in the system managed by this particular Salt master.

+## Minion id for non-minions ##

+The id for each host configuration object is a minion id (see [Keys](#keys) section below).
+But it does not mean the host is actually managed or such minion exists.
+It only means that if such minion _exists and connected_ to Salt master using `salt-key` command then it will be configured according to the pillar data.
+In other words, there could be any other hosts outside of Salt master control (i.e. example.com) which are still considered (external) part of the system even though there is no way to configure them.

 ## Centralized host configuration ##

-It is important to understand that the main purpose of this dictionary is to _centralize_ host configuration and make it convenient to manage it from single place.
+It is important to understand that the main purpose of this dictionary is to _centralize_ host configuration and make it convenient to manage from this single place (pillar file).

 An alternative to this centralized approach is to use custom [grains](http://docs.saltstack.com/en/latest/topics/targeting/grains.html)
 (either defined in `grains` key of `/etc/salt/minion` or in separate `/etc/salt/grains` configuration file).
 However, this leads to inconvenience of distributed configuration - one should change configuration of each minion separately and restart minion service one by one.
-This also makes it impossible to acheive zero config for minions.
+Using grains makes it _impossible_ to acheive zero config for minions.

-Each key in `system_hosts` is minion id.

 ## Keys ##